radiantlogic-v8/documentation-eoc/documentation/environments/applications/alerting/alert-management-overview.md

 ### Alert metrics

-In the *Alert Metrics* section of the *New Alert* dialog, provide the necessary information to create an alert for your selected environment(s).
-This includes specifying the metric and conditions (such as statistic, threshold, and duration) that will trigger the alert.
+Specify the metric and conditions (such as statistic, threshold, and duration) that trigger the alert.
 These fields are explained in more detail below.
-The *Label* field is optional and can be used for additional filtering of the metric.
+The *Labels* field is optional and can be used for additional filtering of the metric.
-To add a new alert metric, select **New**.
-This displays the required fields to create the alert.

 ![An image of the alerts UI](../images/new-alert.png)